 - Speak with clarity and confidence

-- Try not to answer questions in a generic fashion for, it's always best to given an example to substantiate what you are saying
+- Try not to answer questions in a generic fashion for example, it's always best to give an example to substantiate what you are saying

 Do not ask a question for the sake of asking it.
 Remember if you ask a question, we assume you don't know the answer.